 The Commonwealth has also leased port facilities of the Philadelphia Regional Port Authority ("PRPA") to encourage trade through the Port of Philadelphia.
 Lease revenue bonds of PRPA in the amount of \$53.9 million were issued by that authority in August 2003 to refund all outstanding PRPA Series 1993 Bonds.
+Lease revenue bonds of PRPA in the amount of \$41.9 million were issued by that authority in September 2008 to refund the outstanding PRPA Series 2003 Bonds.
 These bonds are payable from lease payments made by the Commonwealth from an annual appropriation authorizing payments to PRPA.

-These lease obligations and agreements to lease various other facilities and equipment entered into by the Commonwealth are included in Note K to the Fund Financial Statements for the fiscal year ended June 30, 2008.
+The 1993 and the 2003 lease obligations and agreements to lease various other facilities and equipment entered into by the Commonwealth are included in Note K to the Fund Financial Statements for the fiscal year ended June 30, 2008.
+The 2008 lease obligations will be included in Note K to the Fund Financial Statements for the fiscal year ended June 30, 2009.